 Community spirit at Edinburgh botanic garden

-The Edible Gardening Project is a joint project in partnership with the Scottish Allotments and Gardens Society.
-The project, funded by the People's Postcode Lottery, gives a dedicated plot to communities from across the city to learn basic gardening skills and get advice for the first time in the Botanic Garden's 340-year history.
+The Edible Gardening Project, funded by the People's Postcode Lottery, gives a dedicated plot to communities from across the city to learn basic gardening skills and get advice for the first time in the Botanic Garden's 340-year history.

 'There hasn't been a culture of gardening with and for the people here: it's a very fundamental change to our whole way of looking at things,' said Ian Edwards, who is running the project.
 'It's got to be bottom up: with community projects you've got to let the people in to make some of the decisions and come up with some of the ideas.'